jmpessoa/lazandroidmodulewizard/demos/Eclipse/AppSqliteDemo1/readme.txt

 Tutorial: How to get your Android Application [Apk] using "Ant":

-1. Double click "build.bat" to build Apk
+1. Double click "build-debug.bat  [.sh]" to build Apk

-2. If Android Virtual Device[AVD]/Emulator is running then:
+2. If Android Virtual Device[AVD]/Emulator [or real device] is running then:
-   2.1 double click "install.bat" to install the Apk on the Emulator 2.2 look for the App "AppSqliteDemo1" in the Emulator and click it!
+   2.1 double click "install.bat" to install the Apk on the Emulator [or real device] 2.2 look for the App "AppSqliteDemo1" in the Emulator and click it!

 3. If AVD/Emulator is NOT running: